animist-os/crux/TUTORIAL.md

 "Pips" are musical events (notes) expressed in terms of their relative displacement in pitch from an environmental "tonic" pitch.
 They carry a relative timeScale (defaults to 1).
 They are typically assembled into a "Mot" which is a list of pips expressed in non-overlapping sequential order.
 A "Mot" represents a sequential string of notes that make up a musical "voice" or "part".

 You can concatenate mots, repeat them, slice/rotate, combine them multiplicatively, and introduce ranges and random choices.
 You can apply musical transforms on pips and mots.
-All operations can be applied in either a "spread" approach or a "tiled" one.
+All operations can be applied in either a "fan" approach or a "cog" one.

-- Spread (outer): For each r in R, apply op to all of A, then concatenate.
+-Spread (outer): For each r in R, apply op to all of A, then concatenate.
 The lengths multiply

-- Tile (elementwise): Pair positions; RHS tiles as needed.
+-Clockwork (elementwise): Pair positions; RHS cycles as needed to cover LHS.

-This document walks you interactively through the Crux grammar.

 ### Program